marcglasberg/assorted_layout_widgets/README.md

 # CaptureGestures

-A widget that captures gestures, preventing its parent (and ascending subtree) to feel them.
+A widget that captures gestures, preventing its parent (and ascending subtree) to detect them.

 How is this different from `IgnorePointer` and `AbsorbPointer`?